tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

   * Circuit Type
       * Track or City
   * Direction
-      * The direction around the track which the driver&#8217;s race
+      * The direction around the track which the driver's race
   * Circuit Location
       * Location of the Circuit
   * Last Length Used